British Poetry Revival: Northern England

 By the early 1950s, Basil Bunting had returned to live in Newcastle and, in 1966, Fulcrum Press published Briggflatts, which is widely considered to be his masterpiece.
 A number of younger poets began to gather around Bunting.
 In 1963, Connie and Tom Pickard started a reading series and bookshop in the Morden Tower Book Room.
-The first reading was by Bunting, and Ginsberg, Robert Creeley, Lawrence Ferlinghetti and Gregory Corso all read there.
+The first reading was by Bunting, and Ginsberg.
+Robert Creeley, Lawrence Ferlinghetti and Gregory Corso and the Canadian poets Gerry Gilbert and Lionel Kearns all read there.
 They were soon joined by Richard Caddel, brought up in Kent but an honorary Northumbrian, Barry MacSweeney and Colin Simms.
 For some reminiscences of this scene, see the essays by Connie Pickard, Tony Baker, and Tom Pickard in Geraldine Monk (ed.)
 CUSP: recollections of poetry in transition (Shearsman, 2012).

 Through Bunting, these younger writers became familiar with the work of the Objectivist poets.
 Specifically, Louis Zukofsky and Lorine Niedecker were to become important models for Caddel and Simms in their writing about the Northumbrian environment, while John Seed picked up on George Oppen.
 Pickard and MacSweeney shared Bunting's interest in reviving Northumbrian vowel patterns and verbal music in poetry and all of these poets were influenced by the older poet's insistence on poetry as sounded speech rather than purely written text.

 At Easter, 1967 MacSweeney organised the Sparty Lea Poetry Festival.
 This was a ten-day session of reading, writing and discussion.
 The participants, including the Pickards, MacSweeney, Andrew Crozier, John James, John Temple, Pete Armstrong, Tim Longville, Peter Riley, John Hall, J. H. Prynne and Nick Waite, stayed in a group of four cottages in the village of Sparty Lea.
 This has often been presented as a pivotal event in the British Poetry Revival, bringing together poets who were separated geographically and in terms of poetic influences and encouraging them to support and publish each other's work.

 Although published by Writers Forum and Pirate Press, Geraldine Monk is very much a poet of the North of England.
 Like Maggie O'Sullivan, she writes for performance as much as for the page and there is an undercurrent of feminist concerns in her work.
 Other poets associated with the North of England included Paul Buck, Glenda George, and John Seed.
 Paul Buck and Glenda George for many years edited Curtains, a magazine instrumental in disseminating contemporary French poetry and philosophical/theoretical writing.
 John Seed had picked up on Objectivism while still in the North-East.
 Geraldine Monk's edited collection of reminiscences by various Northern poets (including Jim Burns, Paul Buck, Glenda George, and John Seed, CUSP, mentioned above, provides a rich account of innovative poetry outside the metropolis.